tox-dev/pipdeptree/README.rst

     wsgiref==0.1.2
     argparse==1.2.1

-As with the conflicting dependencies warnings, these are printed to stderr and can be controlled using the ``--warn`` flag.
+Similar to the warnings about conflicting dependencies, these too are printed to stderr and can be controlled using the ``--warn`` option.

-In the above example, you can also see the ``--exclude`` flag which is the opposite of ``--packages`` ie. these packages will be excluded from the output.
+In the above example, you can also see ``--exclude`` option which is the opposite of ``--packages`` ie. these packages will be excluded from the output.